dsuch/pymqi/docs/examples.rst

 * When WebSphere MQ raises an exception, it is wrapped in a pymqi.MQMIError object which exposes 2 useful attributes: *.comp* is a completion code and *.reason* is the reason code assigned by MQ.
-All the completion- and reason codes can be looked up in the *CMQC* module.
+All the completion- and reason codes can be looked up in the *pymqi.CMQC* module.

 ===================================================================
 How to check the versions of WebSphere MQ packages installed, Linux